KLN06/KLN06/README.md

 - 👋 Hi, I’m @KLN06
-- 👀 I’m interested in programming and drawing
+- 👀 I’m interested in programming, drawing, singing, videogames and movies
-- 🌱 I’m currently learning C++, JavaScript and Game Development
+- 🌱 I’m currently learning C# and Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me via my email kaloyan06petrov@gmail.com

 <!---
 KLN06/KLN06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.